raspberrypilearning/install-raspberry-pi-desktop/en/step_4.md

 ## Run the installation

-Now you have a USB drive installer you can use it to install the Raspberry Pi Desktop on a computer.
-The installer can be used multiple times and once the installation is complete it can be removed from the computer.
+Now you can use your USB drive installer to install the Raspberry Pi Desktop on a computer.
+Once the installation in complete, you can remove the installer from the computer.
+You can use the installer multiple times to install the Raspberry Pi Desktop on multiple computers.

-**Warning:** this will delete all the data on your computer, be sure you have backed up anything you need before continuing.
+**Warning:** remember, installing the Raspberry Pi Desktop will delete all the data on your computer.
+Be sure that you have backed up everything you need before continuing.

-### Boot from USB
+### Boot from the USB drive

-To install the Raspberry Pi Desktop from your USB installer you will need to boot your computer from USB.
+To install the Raspberry Pi Desktop from your USB installer, you will need to boot your computer from the USB drive.

-Depending on the setup of your computer you may need to press a key to open the **boot menu** and select USB.
-The key you need to press will depend on the make and model of your computer but it is likely be a function key.
+To be able to do this, you may need to press a key to open the **boot menu** and select **USB**.
+The key you need to press will depend on the make and model of your computer.
+It is likely be a function key.

-You can find the **Boot Menu Key** for many makes and models and computers at [rpf.io/usb-boot](http://rpf.io/usb-boot).
+You can find out the **boot menu key** of many makes and models of computers at [rpf.io/usb-boot](http://rpf.io/usb-boot).

 + Insert the USB drive installer into the computer.

 + Turn on the computer.

-+ As the computer is starting press the **Boot Menu Key** - you may need to press it multiple times in order for the menu to appear.
++ As the computer is starting up, press the **boot menu key**.
+You may need to press it multiple times in order for the menu to appear.

-A boot menu will appear which will look similar to this:
+A boot menu will appear that will look similar to this:

 ![boot menu](images/boot_menu.jpg)

-+ Select the option for your USB drive, probably labelled **USB-HDD** and press <kbd>Enter</kbd>.
++ Select the option for your USB drive, probably called **USB-HDD**, and press <kbd>Enter</kbd>.

 ### Install Debian Linux

-The Debian install menu will appear.
+The Debian installation menu will appear.

-+ Select `Graphical install` from the Debian GNU/Linux menu.
++ Select **Graphical install** from the **Debian GNU/Linux** menu.

-**Note:** if you do not select 'Graphical install' quick enough the installer will start using the default option, if this happens, turn off the computer and restart it.
+**Note:** if you do not select **Graphical install** quickly enough, the installer will start using the default option.
+If this happens, turn off the computer and restart it.

 ![debian install menu](images/step11.PNG)

-+ Select your Keyboard type and click `Continue`.
++ Select your keyboard type and click **Continue**.

 ![configure keyboard](images/step12.PNG)

 The installation process will now install media and detect what hardware is present.

-+ Set how you want to Partition your hard disk, select `Guided - use entire disk` and click `Continue`.
++ To set how you want to partition your hard disk, select **Guided - use entire disk**, and click **Continue**.

 ![partition disk](images/step13.PNG)

-+ Select the disk to be partitioned, there will be only 1, and click `Continue`.
++ Select the disk to be partitioned (there will be only one), and click **Continue**.

 ![select disk](images/step13_5.PNG)

-+ Set the partitioning scheme, select `All files in one partition (recommended for new users)` and click `Continue`.
++ To set the partitioning scheme, select **All files in one partition (recommended for new users)**, and click **Continue**.

 ![partioning scheme](images/step14.PNG)

-+ Confirm the partition settings by selecting `Finish partitioning and write changes to disk` and clicking `Continue`.
++ To confirm the partition settings, select **Finish partitioning and write changes to disk**, and click **Continue**.

 ![finish partitioning](images/step15.PNG)

-+ Confirm that you wish to write the changes to the disk by selecting `Yes` and clicking `Continue`.
++ Confirm that you wish to write the changes to the disk by selecting **Yes** and clicking **Continue**.

 ![confirm partitioning](images/step16.PNG)

-Debian will now install the operating system.
+The Debian operating system installation will now run.

 ![debian install](images/step17.PNG)

 --- collapse ---

 ---
-title: Need to install the grub boot loader?
+title: Need to install the GRUB boot loader?
 ---

-Depending on the setup of your computer, you may need to install the grub boot loader, if so:
+Depending on the setup of your computer, you may need to install the GRUB boot loader.
+If that's the case, do the following:

-+ Confirm you want to install the GRUB boot loader on a hard disk by selecting Yes and clicking `Continue`.
++ Confirm you want to install the GRUB boot loader on a hard disk by selecting **Yes** and clicking **Continue**.

 ![install grub loader](images/step18.PNG)

-+ Select the device `/dev/sda` for boot loader installation and click `Continue`.
++ Select the device `/dev/sda` for boot loader installation, and click **Continue**.

 ![select boot loader device](images/step19.PNG)